Symmetric Homology of Algebras: Symmetric Homology with Coefficients and the UCT

-Moreover, if $k$ is hereditary and and $A$ is projective over $k$, then these sequences split (unnaturally). \end{theorem} \begin{proof} Assume first that $k$ has weak global dimension $\leq 1$.
-So $\mathrm{Tor}_p^k(T_q(k), B) = 0$ for all $p > 1$.
-Following Dold's argument (Corollary~2.13 of~\cite{D}), we obtain the required exact sequences,
+\begin{cor} If $k$ has weak global dimension $\leq 1$, then the spectral sequence of Thm.~\ref{thm.univ.coeff.} reduces to short exact sequences,

+Moreover, if $k$ is hereditary and and $A$ is projective over $k$, then these sequences split (unnaturally).
+(See~\cite{I} for precise definitions of weak global dimension and hereditary). \end{cor} \begin{proof} Assume first that $k$ has weak global dimension $\leq 1$.
+So $\mathrm{Tor}_p^k(HS_q(A \; |\; k), B) = 0$ for all $p > 1$.
+Following Dold's argument (Corollary~2.13 of~\cite{D}), we obtain the required exact sequences.
 Assume further that $k$ is hereditary and $A$ is projective.
-Then by Lemma~\ref{lem.YA-flat}, $\mathscr{Y}_nA$ is projective for each n.
-Theorem~8.22 of Rotman~\cite{R3} then gives us the desired splitting. \end{proof}
+Then Theorem~8.22 of Rotman~\cite{R3} then gives us the desired splitting. \end{proof}

 \begin{rmk} The proof given above also proves UCT for cyclic homology.
 A partial result along these lines exists in Loday (\cite{L}, 2.1.16).
-There, he shows $HC_*(A\;|\; k) \otimes_k K \cong HC_*(A \;|\; K)$ and \mbox{$HH_*(A\;|\; k) \otimes_k K \cong$} \mbox{$HH_*(A \;|\; K)$} in the case that $K$ is a localization of $k$, and $A$ is a $K$-module, flat over $k$.
+There, he shows $HC_*(A\;|\; k) \otimes_k K \cong HC_*(A \;|\; K)$ and \mbox{$HH_*(A\;|\; k) \otimes_k K \cong$} \mbox{$HH_*(A \;|\; K)$} in the case that $K$ is a localization of $k$, and $A$ is a $K$--module, flat over $k$.
 I am not aware of a statement of UCT for cyclic or Hochschild homology in its full generality in the literature. \end{rmk}

-\subsection{Integral Symmetric Homology and a Bockstein Spectral Sequence}
+\section{Integral Symmetric Homology and a Bockstein Spectral Sequence}

-We shall obtain a converse to Cor.~\ref{cor.iso_in_HS_with_coeff.} in the case $k = \Z$. \begin{theorem} Let $f : A \to A'$ be an algebra map between torsion-free $\Z$-algebras.
-Suppose for $B = \mathbb{Q}$ and $B = \Z/p\Z$ for any prime $p$, the map $f \otimes \mathrm{id}_B$ induces an isomorphism $HS_*(A ; B) \to HS_*(A' ; B)$.
+We shall obtain a converse to Cor.~\ref{cor.iso_in_HS_with_coeff.} in the case $k = \Z$. \begin{theorem} Let $f \co A \to A'$ be an algebra map between torsion-free $\Z$-algebras.
+Suppose for $B = \mathbb{Q}$ and $B = \Z/p\Z$ for any prime $p$, the map $f \otimes \mathrm{id}_B \co C_*(\Delta S, B_*^{sym}A) \otimes_k B \longrightarrow C_*(\Delta S, B_*^{sym}A') \otimes_k B$ induces an isomorphism $HS_*(A ; B) \to HS_*(A' ; B)$.
 Then $f$ also induces an isomorphism $HS_*(A) \stackrel{\cong}{\to} HS_*(A')$. \end{theorem}